SECNetLabUNM/SDN_WMN_SECNet/BATMAN/BATMAN Instructions.md

 - `$NIC$` -  The name of your wireless interface the host is using
 - `$IP_ADDRESS$` - The IP address you will give for your BATMAN host.
 We recommend using something memorable over the usual 192.168.x.x.
 - To change between routing algorithms, use either `BATMAN_IV` or `BATMAN_V` on the `routing_algo` line.
-### After Script
+### Script Confirmation & Testing
 To confirm that the script is working properly.
 Let's check the following.

 Check if the IP address is correctly set.
 Use the command `ifconfig` to check bat0 for the correct IP and the NIC to make sure that is has `UP BROADCAST MULTICAST`.

 You have to make sure that all devices are using the same `Cell` address for their NICs.
-To check, use the command `sudo iwconfig`
+To check, use the command `sudo iwconfig` then check the `ESSID`.
+It should say `ESSID:"my-mesh-network"`.
+Next check the cell.
+Confirm that it is the same for every device.
+If not, use the command `sudo iwconfig $NIC$ ap $address$`.
+Make sure the address is the same for all devices.

+Finally,